marmelroy/Interpolate/README.md

 Next, you will need to define a way to translate your chosen gesture's progress to a percentage value (i.e. a CGFloat between 0.0 and 1.0).

-For a gesture recognizer or delegate that reports every change (e.g. UIPanGestureRecognizer or a ScrollViewDidScroll) you can just apply the percentage progress directly to the Interpolate object:
+For a gesture recognizer or delegate that reports every step of its progress (e.g. UIPanGestureRecognizer or a ScrollViewDidScroll) you can just apply the percentage directly to the Interpolate object:
 ```swift
 @IBAction func handlePan(recognizer: UIPanGestureRecognizer) {
     let translation = recognizer.translationInView(self.view)